libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 In the case that "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no multiplexer was selected.
-And the upgrade process MUST fall back to the multistream-selection protocol to to negotiate the multiplexer to be selected.
+And the upgrade process MUST fall back to the multistream-selection protocol to negotiate the multiplexer to be selected.
 This fallback behavior ensures backward compatibility with previous versions that do not support the feature specified by this document.